-Be it a formal meeting or an informal date a clean, well-pressed, neat-looking shirt is almost a staple.
-But keeping them in the pristine condition that you bought them is not an easy job.
-There are many factors which are detrimental to the life span of your shirt.
-Here are some tips to clean your shirt to look like new.
+Whether a formal meeting or an informal date, a clean, well-pressed, neat-looking shirt is almost a staple.
+But keeping them in the pristine condition you bought them is challenging.
+Many factors are detrimental to the life span of your shirt.
+Here are some tips for cleaning your shirt to look like new.

 Get the fabric right

-And even with good brands there will be shirts with fancy weaves – these need to be treated very carefully.
-They look good but if you toss them into a washing machine, they will get damaged.
-Dry cleaning is the only option with these shirts.
+And even with good brands, there will be shirts with fancy weaves – these must be treated very carefully.
+They look good, but if you toss them into a washing machine, they will get damaged.
+Dry cleaning is the only option with these shirts..